kyusign/hello-ys/README.md

 python sns_dashboard/main.py setup
 ```

-Running `python sns_dashboard/main.py` without any arguments will default to
+Running `python sns_dashboard/main.py` without any arguments will launch the
-launching the setup window as well.
+setup window on first run.
+If `config.json` already exists and is filled out,
+the scheduler starts automatically instead.

 If packaged as an executable, you can invoke the setup with: